Italy cancels Venice Carnival amid coronavirus crisis, third person dies | DW | 23.02.2020

 The annual festival, famous for its elaborate masks, has been canceled as Italy races to contain COVID-19.
-The city is already packed with tens of thousands of tourists from around the globe.
+A third death from the virus has also been reported.

 The last two days of events at the Venice Carnival were canceled on Sunday due to the coronavirus outbreak in northern Italy, the President of the Veneto Region Luca Zaia announced.